 Casey Neistat is Right!

-Today I finally went through it all – and found a lot of accessories, cables, and a multitude of seemingly important yet almost unnecessary cra.. stuff, some of which has been missing for months!
+Today I finally went through it all – and found the multitude of seemingly important yet almost unnecessary cra.. stuff.
+Yet some of which has been missing for months.

 • SuperSlim USB Keyboard.

 Promptly disposed of after testing a few times.
 Internal mechanisms no longer connect with keypads.
-Bought on eBay a loooong time ago, so no loss.
+Bought on eBay a long time ago, so no loss.

 • Canon Sunhood – EW83E.